Legal employment for your global team

 Curious to learn about India’s tax allowances and similar tax regulations?

 Employers in India must pay salaries in accordance with the terms stated in the employment contract, and wages must meet or exceed the minimum wage set by the central or state governments.
 Salaries are typically paid on a monthly basis, and timely payment is mandated under the labour law.
+In India, the mandatory local currency is only INR (Indian Rupees).
+This currency is used for all financial transactions, including salaries, allowances, and benefits within the country.

 Salary payment deadline: Not fixed.